quaderno/quaderno-swift/README.md

 ## Persistence

-QuadernoKit doesn't automatically persist your objects for you.
+Quaderno doesn't automatically persist your objects for you.

 ## More Information